EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/vo_config.md

 ## Information system

-If you are correctly setting the `VO` property to your projects, the configuration will be automatically retrieved by the cloud-info-provider.
+If you are correctly setting the `egi.VO` property to your projects, the configuration will be automatically retrieved by the cloud-info-provider.

 ## VM Image Management